haxxnz/nzcp-js/README.md

 A verification library for COVID-19 Vaccine Passes in New Zealand built on top of the [NZ Covid Pass Spec](https://github.com/minhealthnz/nzcovidpass-spec) provided by the Ministry of Health.
 All contributions welcome 🥳

+This library can be used for both Client and Server-side implementations.

 ## Getting Started